andrewjradcliffe/OptimizationTestFunctions.jl/README.md

 1.0170279701835736
 ```

+## Future work
+Implement rest of functions from Jamil et al.

 ## References
 - Molga, Marcin, and Czesław Smutnicki.
 "Test functions for optimization needs."
 Test functions for optimization needs 101 (2005): 48.
 - Jamil, Momin, and Xin-She Yang.
 "A literature survey of benchmark functions for global optimization problems." arXiv preprint arXiv:1308.4008 (2013).